-To avoid such outcomes, the Sixth Amendment guarantees the right to counsel in criminal cases.
+The Sixth Amendment guarantees the right to counsel in criminal cases to avoid such outcomes.
 In most cases, Monroe County defendants can hire their own Rochester defense attorney or entrust their defense to a public defender.
 In a few cases, especially if the defendant is out on bond, the public defender option may be unavailable.

 Most people cannot go wrong with either choice.
 But, there are some important pros and cons to consider.